In the last contribution, I showed the relationship as between the extended Euler Identity and the Type 2 Number System.

 For anyone wishing to see there are other ample hints showing that prime numbers cannot be understood in merely quantitative terms.

 Resulting from Riemann's work is the finding that associated with each of the non-trivial zeros of the Zeta Function is a characteristic wave pattern.
-The accumulation of thse wave patterns can in turn enable a more exact distribution of the no. of primes (within a given natural number magnitude).
+The accumulation of these wave patterns can in turn enable a more exact distribution of the no. of primes (within a given natural number magnitude).

-These waves patterns are therefore essential in appreciating the true harmony of the primes.
+These wave patterns are therefore essential in appreciating the true harmony of the primes.
 Indeed the Zeta Function in itself is ultimately rooted in the harmonic series (which Pythagoras demonstrated has close connections with the harmony we experience in musical sounds).

 However though there is a marked quantitative basis to music, clearly it entails also (in the overall relationship of different notes to each other) a true qualitative appreciation.